matthijskooijman/arduino-lmic/README.md

 Configuration
 -------------
 A number of features can be configured or disabled by editing the `config.h` file in the library folder.
-Unfortunately the Arduino environment does not offer any way to do this (compile-time) configuration from the sketch, so be careful to recheck your configuration when you switch between sketches or update the library.
+Unfortunately, the Arduino environment does not offer any way to do this (compile-time) configuration from the sketch, so be careful to recheck your configuration when you switch between sketches or update the library.